fluxcd/flux/docs/references/fluxyaml-config-files.md

 find manifests.
 If `--git-path` is not supplied, the top of the git repository is assumed to be the sole target path.

-Without manifest generation, fluxd will look for YAML files under each target path.
+Without manifest generation, fluxd will recursively walk the directories under each target path, to look for YAML files.

 With manifest generation **enabled**, fluxd will look for processing instructions in a file `.flux.yaml`, which can be located _at_ the